VinitTomar/todo-aws-sam/README.md

 3. Add `timeStamp` & `jsonResponse` utily functions.
 4. Add `createTodo` function & `createTodoHandler` handler.
 5. Add `getAllTodos` function & `getTodoListHandler` handler.

+## Get by id

+### File `src/app.ts`

+1. Add `getTodoById` function.
+Params for dynamoDb client are tableName and key as an object with id property.
+2. Add `getTodoByIdHandler` for getting todo by id.
+This handler gets the todo id from `event.pathParameters?.id`.

+### File `templat.yaml`

+1. Add `GetTodoByIdFunction` function resource.
+2. Add an event of type `Api` to the above resource with `Path: /todos/{id}` with get method.
+Here id is the path paramter which is used by `getTodoByIdHandler`.
+3. Add required dynamoDb policy and enivronment variables.

+## Update todo

+### File `src/app.ts`

+1. Rename function `createTodo` to `putTodo` and add id as function parameter.
+2. Move `const id: string = randomUUID();` to `createTodoHandler` and call putTodo in place of createTodo by passing id as argument.
+3. Add `updateTodoHandler` for updating todo.
+This handler will call `putTodo` function and get todo id from `event.pathParameters?.id`.

+### File `templat.yaml`

+1. Add `UpdateTodoByIdFunction` function resource.
+2. Add an event of type `Api` to the above resource with `Path: /todos/{id}` with put as method.
+3. Add required dynamoDb policy and enivronment variables.